PerNilsson360/jstr/README.md

 <?xml version="1.0"?>
 <?xml-stylesheet type="text/xsl" href="example.xsl"?>
 <root><upper-limit>2</upper-limit><a><b>1</b></a><a><b>1</b></a><a><b>1</b></a>
+...
 ```

 So it is a bunch of b nodes with a 1 as text element.
-The xslt is like
+The following
-this.
+was the xslt that was used.

 ```
 cat example.xsl